jessekernaghan/Scriptr.js/README.md

 scriptr.js
 =========
 ---
-As the web becomes more and more dynamic, the need for a colorful variety of javascript plugins becomes desireable.
-This simple script hopes to help manage the workload by grabbing your scripts asynchronously, loading them conditionally, and ensuring that any script that they depend on load first.
+This simple plugin hopes to improve performance by grabbing your scripts asynchronously, loading them conditionally, and ensuring that any script that they depend on load first.

 ---
 Version